Computational Holography#

-Before even connecting an SLM, slmsuite’s modular iterative holography algorithms, GPU acceleration, and … suite … of useful toolboxes make it a powerful tool for computational holography education, exploration, and research.
+Before even connecting a physical spatial light modulator (SLM), slmsuite’s hardware simulation, modular iterative holography algorithms, GPU acceleration, and … suite … of toolboxes make it a powerful tool for computational holography education, exploration, and research.

 In this first tutorial, we’ll walk through the basic functionality.
 Specifically, we will:

-• Make and visualize various target far-field patterns (spot arrays)
+Program and visualize various target farfield patterns (spot arrays)

 We’ll start by importing slmsuite and a few packages.
-Note that slmsuite will automatically import `cupy <https://cupy.dev/>`__ for GPU acceleration if it’s installed; otherwise, numpy will be used for (much slower) internal computation.
+Note that slmsuite will automatically import `cupy <https://cupy.dev/>`__ for GPU acceleration if it’s installed; otherwise, numpy will be used for (slower) CPU-based computation.

 [2]: